JCurtisRMIT/arduino/analogVsDigital.md

 ### for loops
 We can actually create our own loops of functionality inside our main loop to perform repeated routines incrementally.
 This is very useful for increasing or decreasing numbers procedurally too.
 Let's say we'd like to slowly fade up an LED using PWM to control the brightness.
 We can use some for loops to control the brightness as it increases and decreases.

-_Note: if you build the circuit for this code place a 220ohm resistor in series with the cathode leg (Links to an external site.) and ground.
+_Note: if you build the circuit for this code place a 220ohm resistor in series with the [cathode leg](https://learn.sparkfun.com/tutorials/polarity/diode-and-led-polarity) and ground.
 This will protect the LED from burning out.
-The anode leg (Links to an external site.) of the LED is connected to digital pin 9._
+The [anode leg](https://learn.sparkfun.com/tutorials/polarity/diode-and-led-polarity) of the LED is connected to digital pin 9._

 ```c++